dansmyers/AI/README.md

 ### Assignments
-Your grade will be based on the following three things:
+Your grade will be based on the following things:

 1. A set of **regular assignments**, about five during the semester.
 These will focus on a combination of Java programs and short answer questions from the textbook.